 Amlux opened in 1990, on the tail end of the Bubble Economy when it seemed like Japanese corporations, especially automakers, were unstoppable.
 It purpose was simply to grant residents of a crowded city easy access to Toyota’s lineup and subtly remind them of its juggernaut omnipresence.

 Toyota says it’s closing Amlux to consolidate it with Megaweb, another, bigger showroom on the opposite end of Tokyo.
-It won’t be the same though, as brochures are purchased there — like many Japanese products — via vending machines there at ¥300 ($3) a pop when we last checked.
+It won’t be the same though, as brochures are purchased there — like many Japanese products — via vending machines at ¥300 ($3) a pop when we last checked.
 At Amlux they’re free.

 Before Amlux closed for good, however, we took one last spin around this landmark.
 There are two entrances, one at street level and one in the basement.
 The lower one (shown here) connects to a large underground shopping mall (that, incidentally, contains a must-visit Toys R Us for minicar collectors).